ryrob30/mobile-services.en/help/using/gs/metrics/metrics.md

 ## Revenue {#section_AECF333049D14A1C9C5912E2EE2DDA94}

-You can view revenue collected by app stores, and revenue measured directly using in-app purchase events.
+You can view revenue collected by app stores and revenue measured directly using in-app purchase events.
 Other cart metrics are available by [Customize Reports](/help/using/usage/reports-customize/reports-customize.md).

 ## App Events {#section_BDF4DE61C20F4A2589249AD83FB1AFFC}